namshi/namshi.github.com/source/_posts/2016-01-14-newsletter-number-121.markdown

 > Hi there!
 >
-> The week is over and a we have a new good list of links for you.
+> The week is over and we have a new list of links for you.
 >

 * [ xhyve hypervisor: a port of bhyve to os x](xhyve.org)